franz-josef-kaiser/network-viz/README.md

 This gives you a built application.
 To start your local server, please run

+	$ npm start

+or directly run

 	$ node server.js

+(where the former actually just runs the later).

 Your server should then be reachable on `http://localhost:8080`.
 If you have a port conflict, please redefine your port to a different one than `8080`.